giang184/Super-Galactic-Age-Calculator/README.md

 ---
 ### Test Suite/Specification

-> See also [the Jest Test File](TESTSURL) for Jest Test Suite which includes 14 passing tests.
-View Test Results from Project Directory by Running `yarn run test` or if you prefer npm `npm run test`
+> See also the Jest Test Suite which includes 14 passing tests.
+View Test Results from Project Directory by Running `npm run test`